Catalog Description

 - Classroom Discussions

 - Example: End of class Quick poll/student quiz using a polling software that allows instructor to deliver a formative assessment and provide student feedback in real time.
-For example, which approach to conflict is least cooperative and most assertive?
+For example, which listener relevance link is best for this speech?

 - Essay Examinations